 Admirable Aspirations – a 15-year record of valuable achievement in Pan-European musical and cultural exchange & education – a Labour of Love – Modest Means

 Even after 16 years, it cannot continue without your support.
 Covid-19 left us with no income from choir subscriptions or ticket sales in 2020.
-We also lost almost all the expected subvention support from French public funds – because we had applied for these for staging musical events which we had to cancel.
+We also lost almost all the expected subvention (grant-aid) support from French public funds for culture.
+We had applied for these for staging the musical events which we had to cancel.
 We reimbursed what we had received; yet many costs still have had to be met regularly as months have gone by without income.
-Uncertainty continues about what we can organize – with sufficient lead time – in 2021.
+We are being brave and creative in 2021 but, with limited lead-time, ongoing and unpredictable travel restrictions andf infection rates, it’s going to be very difficult.
 In the past we have begun planning for the next festival as soon as the last one is over.
-Selecting the repertoire, designing the Programme, engaging artists, recruiting singers and musicians and enrolling volunteers and students takes months of advance planning, as do the arrangements for travel, accommodation, booking venues, catering and publicing our concerts.
-The French Musique Cordiale association, which runs the festival, & The Musique-Cordiale Trust, the British charity which supports it and which also arranged musical events in Britain, need you for this campaign.
+Selecting the repertoire, designing the Programme, engaging artists, recruiting singers and musicians and enrolling volunteers and students takes months of advance planning, as do the arrangements for travel, accommodation, booking venues, catering and publicising our concerts.
+The French Musique Cordiale association, which runs the festival, & The Musique-Cordiale Trust, the British charity which supports it and which also arranges our musical events in Britain, need you for this campaign.
 Between us, we must hit a £50,000 annual target – to give us the resources to plan ahead, reshape, to make savings and to re-emerge, probably in new forms but with our established emphasis on musical quality, development of young talent and European cultural exchange.
 Thank you to those who have helped us in the past by donating, pledging or raising money or by arranging events and inviting your friends to help.
 WHY NOT BECOME A FRIEND or DONOR?
 Or SPONSOR an event or musician?

-A huge amount of year-round, voluntary work is involved to organise the Festival and even the one-off outdoor concert that we managed in England in 2020.
+A huge amount of year-round, voluntary work is involved to organise the Festival and even the one-off outdoor concert that we managed in England in 2020 and the limited series of mainly-outdoor events we have now planned for 2021.
 Most of this is done by a team of dedicated volunteers.
 Although normally supported and valued by its participants and audiences, both locally and from all over Europe, Musique Cordiale NEEDS TO REPLACE ITS LOST 2020 INCOME from ticket sales, subscriptions, some hard-won local funding in the face of shrinking public budgets for culture – and the generosity of a few private donors and trusts.
-We still incurred considerable costs in the process of organising and then cancelling and reimbursing participants and because some regular costs arise regardless.
+We still incurred considerable costs in the process of organising and then cancelling and reimbursing participants in 2020 and because some regular costs continue regardless.
+And our plans for 2021 plans probably cannot attract our usual income from ticket sales or French grants.
 Even in other years, it can be an enormous struggle to cover the costs of bringing over 100 musicians and singers from across the continent to the Pays de Fayence and accommodating and sustaining them – as well as working them hard to achieve great music together.
-Please SUPPORT US: details HERE And look out for our musical fund-raising events in Britain and France whenever we can again manage them, probably not before summer 2021 at the earliest.
+Please SUPPORT US: details HERE And look out for our musical fund-raising events in Britain and France whenever we can again manage them.

 16th International Musique-Cordiale Festival